Fitz-Cloud/Capstone_Project/README.md

-This project demonstrates a complete ELT (Extract, Load, Transform) pipeline built to ingest GDP data from the World Bank, store it in Snowflake, and transform it using dbt.
-It includes data ingestion with Airbyte (from local CSV), transformation with dbt, and deployment using Docker and AWS.
+This project showcases a cloud-native ELT (Extract, Load, Transform) pipeline for ingesting GDP data from the World Bank API.
+The data is loaded into Snowflake using Airbyte (via local CSV), transformed with dbt, and deployed using Docker and AWS (ECR & ECS).
+The pipeline supports scalable, reproducible analytics workflows and concludes with visual insights powered by Tableau.

 ## 🚀 Project Stack